 About the Dunrobin Falconry Birds

-An incredible amount of care and hours and hours of training are involved in falconry.
+Falconry involves an incredible amount of care and hours of training.
 The best way I can describe this relationship is to think of it as an owner and his dog.
 A similar relationship exists between the owner and the bird of prey.

-All of the birds on display have been born and raised domestically because it is illegal to take a bird from the wild in the UK.
-Indeed, life in the wild isn’t easy for birds of prey and many falcons do not live past 12 months.
+All of the birds on display have been born and raised domestically because taking a bird from the wild in the UK is illegal.
+Indeed, life in the wild isn’t easy for birds of prey, and many falcons do not live past 12 months.

-The average age of a hawk is 7 years in the wild but can live for up to 30 years when owned.
+The average age of a hawk is seven years in the wild, but can live for up to 30 years when owned.
 It is hardly surprising that those born into falconry outlive their wild counterparts because falconer birds receive the correct food, exercise and healthcare.

 The precision at which the birds weaved their way through the crowd and the incredible speed at which they could swoop was astonishing.